-It is the purpose of this document to describe the responsibilities, provide definitions and examples of conduct which violates academic ethics and recommend appropriate sanctions in the case of misconduct.
+Students, faculty and staff members are best equipped to carry out these obligations when the policies pertaining to academic integrity are clearly stated and widely communicated.
+It is the purpose of this document to describe the responsibilities of faculty and students, provide definitions and examples of conduct which violates academic ethics and to recommend appropriate sanctions in the case of misconduct.